Korean name: Given names

 Traditionally, given names are partly determined by generation names, a custom originating in China.
 One of the two characters in a given name is unique to the individual, while the other is shared by all people in a family generation.
 In both North and South Koreas, generational names are usually no longer shared by cousins, but are still commonly shared by siblings.

 Given names are typically composed of Hanja, or Chinese characters.
-In North Korea, the Hanja are no longer used to write the names, but the meanings are still understood; for example, the syllable rr (철) in boys' names is usually perceived as 鐵, which means "iron".
+In North Korea, the Hanja are no longer used to write the names, but the meanings are still understood; for example, the syllable in boys' names is usually perceived as 鐵, which means "iron".

 In South Korea, Article 37 of the Regulations on Registration of Family Relations requires that the Hanja in personal names be taken from a restricted list.
 Unapproved Hanja must be represented by Hangul in the family relations register.
 In March 1991, the Supreme Court of Korea published the List of Hanja for Use in Personal Names (Note: Also called the List of Additional Hanja for Use in Personal Names.) which allowed a total of 2,854 Hanja in new South Korean given names (as well as 61 variant forms), and put it into effect starting April 1 of the same year.
-The list was expanded several times; the latest update was in 2022.
-Currently, more than 8,000 Hanja are permitted in South Korean names (including the set of basic Hanja), in addition to a small number of variant forms.
+The list was expanded several times; the latest update was in 2024.
+Currently, more than 9,300 Hanja are permitted in South Korean names (including the set of basic Hanja), in addition to a small number of variant forms.
 The use of an official list is similar to Japan's use of the jinmeiyō kanji (although the characters do not entirely coincide).

 The List of Hanja for Use in Personal Names merely shows what characters are currently allowed to be registered.
 It cannot always be used to determine someone's existing Hanja name because of the following reasons: